sulaiman013/My-Personal-Projects/AIRBNB Outlier Detection and EDA/airbnb.md

 ```
 This query creates a view called "CLEANED" by removing outliers using a similar approach as the "OUTLIER" view.
 It selects rows where prices fall within the hinges, effectively cleaning the data.

 Also, counts the number of records in the cleaned dataset using the "CLEANED" view.
+There are 38,823 observations.

 ```sql
 -- Check statistics of cleaned data (minimum, average, maximum) grouped by room type